spectrocloud/librarium/docs/docs-content/profiles/app-profiles/delete-app-profile.md

 Use the following steps to delete an app profile.

 :::caution
-If a profile has more than one version, take care to delete the appropirate version.
+If an app profile has more than one version, ensure you delete the appropriate version by reviewing its configuration before deleting the profile.
 :::

 ## Prerequisites